 Education: Master in Philosophy, Università La Sapienza; Master in Business, ESCP Europe; Chartered Financial Analyst (CFA)

-Benoît Ducatillon, Portfolio Manager
+Benoît Ducatillon, CFA, Portfolio Manager

 Previous experience: Natixis Global Asset Management (Paris), Comgest (Paris)